Anal cancer is a rare cancer that starts in the anus. This is the opening at the very end of the large bowel.

 How common it is

 Anal cancer is a rare cancer.
-Around 1,300 people are diagnosed each year in the UK.
+In 2015, around 1,500 people were diagnosed in the UK.
 That’s around 4 cases diagnosed every day in the UK.

 The number of people in the UK diagnosed with anal cancer has been increasing.
 There is a larger increase for women than men.